Top HIV Symptoms in Men

 Using a condom during any sex act can seriously reduce the possibility of contracting or spreading HIV.

 Getting tested is the only way to know whether or not you have HIV.
 The CDC recommends that all adults, from ages 18 to 65, are be routinely screened for HIV.

-You can order an at-home HIV testing package from myLAB Box.
+If you want to avoid the doctor’s office altogether, you can order an at-home HIV testing package from myLAB Box.
 These tests offer lab-certified results that can be checked discreetly online.
 Early treatment can also help men with HIV to reduce their risk of accidentally passing the infection to their partners.